chrismatthews939/DataEng-Learning-Journal/10. Production Environment/Topic-4-Performance-monitoring-and-service-management.md

 ---

+## Understanding SLIs and SLOs

+If you’re just starting out as a data engineer, you’ll hear terms like **SLI** and **SLO** a lot.
+These come from the world of **Site Reliability Engineering (SRE)** but apply directly to data systems too.
+Let’s break them down simply.

+---

+### 1. What is an SLI?

+**SLI** stands for **Service Level Indicator**.
+Think of it as a **measurement** of how well a system is doing.

+- It’s a **number or percentage** that tells you something about system performance.
+- Example (data pipeline):
+  - *“How many data records successfully processed compared to how many were sent?”*
+  - If 1,000 records were sent and 990 were processed correctly, then the SLI = 99%.

+You can think of SLIs as **speedometers or gauges** — they don’t set goals, they just measure what’s happening.

+---

+### 2. What is an SLO?

+**SLO** stands for **Service Level Objective**.
+It’s a **target or goal** you set for an SLI.

+- Example (continuing from above):
+  - You might say: *“Our pipeline should process at least 99.5% of records correctly over a month.”*
+  - That’s your **objective**.

+SLOs are like the **rules you set** for how fast the car should be going or how much fuel efficiency you want.
+They define what “good enough” means.

+---

+### 3. How They Work Together

+- **SLI** = the measurement (e.g., 99% success rate).
+- **SLO** = the target (e.g., aim for 99.5% or higher success rate).

+If your SLIs show performance consistently below your SLOs, that’s a signal the system isn’t meeting expectations and needs attention.

+---

+### 4. Why They Matter for Data Engineers

+As a data engineer, your systems are pipelines that move and transform data.
+SLIs and SLOs help you:

+1. **Measure reliability**: Are your pipelines delivering data on time?
+2. **Catch problems early**: If SLIs dip below SLOs, you know users might be affected.
+3. **Prioritize work**: Not every failure is urgent, but missing an SLO consistently shows a real issue.
+4. **Communicate clearly**: Instead of saying “the pipeline is slow sometimes,” you can say, *“We only met our freshness SLO 92% of the time this week instead of 99%.”*

+---

+### 5. Common SLIs for Data Systems

+Here are a few SLIs that data engineers often track:

+- **Freshness**: How recent is the data? (e.g., “data is no more than 1 hour old”)
+- **Completeness**: Percentage of data successfully ingested.
+- **Latency**: Time taken for data to move from source to destination.
+- **Accuracy**: Percentage of records that match expected values after transformation.

+Each of these can have an **SLO** defined.
+For example:
+- *“Data must be no more than 1 hour old at least 99% of the time.”*

+---

+### 6. Quick Analogy

+Imagine you run a pizza delivery service:

+- **SLI** = the actual delivery time (e.g., 32 minutes).
+- **SLO** = your promise to customers (e.g., “We deliver within 30 minutes 95% of the time”).

+If deliveries often take 40 minutes, you’re **missing your SLO**, and customers won’t be happy.
+The same idea applies to data users waiting for fresh, accurate data.

+---

+### Summary

+- **SLI** = a **measurement** of system performance.
+- **SLO** = the **target** you want that measurement to hit.
+- Together, they help ensure your data systems are **reliable, trustworthy, and aligned with user needs**.

+By defining and monitoring SLIs and SLOs, you move from “hoping things are fine” to **measuring, proving, and improving reliability**.

+---

 ![Visualisation](https://images.veryfront.com/imgproxy/q:75/w:1920/aHR0cHM6Ly9jZG4uY29kZXJzb2NpZXR5LmNvbS91cGxvYWRzL21ldHJpY3MtdHJhY2luZy1sb2dnaW5nLnBuZw==.webp)

 Think of your system as a play.
 Metrics are the applause meter - numbers over time that tell you if the audience is happy (latency, error rate, freshness, lag).
 Logs are the script - what was said and where it went wrong (messages, exceptions, validation failures).
 Traces are the stage map - who moved where and which scene dragged (spans across services).
 When all three share the same identifiers and time window, you can follow the story cleanly from symptom to cause.